MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 #### Scheduling an alert

-Use the Schedule Alert window to specify when, how often, and for how long your data will be checked for the business alert conditions you’ve defined.
+Use the Schedule Alert window to specify when, how often, and for how long your data will be checked for the business alert conditions you've defined.

 **To schedule an alert:**